cyliconvalley/bilbostack-app/README.md

 ### Using a pre-compiled Docker image

 Inside `docker-compose.yml`, in `services.app`, replace `image: eventtoolbox` with the name of the correct image (including registry url) and remove the `build` parameter.

+### Updating DATA in production

+* Add Talks: Edit `src/data/talks.js`.
+The key shouldn't be changed after the talk has feedback or questions.
+* Add Images: `src/static`

+The talks are in `src/data/talks.js`.